aymeric-collart/aymeric-collart.github.io/_posts/2024-11-15-30DayMapChallenge-Day2.md

 > Estimate number of (more or less) fluent speakers = n(51-60 years old) * 64.6% + n(above 61 years old) * 81.8%

 The <i>Council of Indigenous Peoples</i> in Taiwan provides monthly statistics about the population number of indigenous people based on different factors (see <a href = "https://www.cip.gov.tw/zh-tw/news/data-list/940F9579765AC6A0/283F23E8500A85D2FF69791FDE74F1A9-info.html" target = "_blank">here</a> for the most recent one so far, September 2024).
 The problem is that <b>there is no statistical table for the population number in terms of ethnic group and age</b>!
+But we have other data, so let's see what we can do.
+<br><br>
+First, we have the total population number for each ethnic group, and according to whether they live in mountain areas (which is super crucial as you'll remark great differences between the groups!).

 |  | Non-mountain areas| Mountain areas |
 | :---:                   | :---:                  | :---:               |